riaqliu/HMM/README.md

 # HMM

-implementation of a Hidden Markov Model in Python
+implementation of a Hidden Markov Model in Python for CMSC 170

 Uses the following resources: